 Click the map for an interactive Google Map.

 We can also notice that lobed curved pommels attached to upper guards with exposed peened tang represent a majority of the loose pommel.
-On the map, there are 52 finds that are mostly concentrated in East and West Midlands, East of England, Yorkshire and the Humber and South East England regions.
+On the map, there are 62 finds that are mostly concentrated in East and West Midlands, East of England, Yorkshire and the Humber and South East England regions.
 This distribution corresponds to the distribution of Petersen’s type L swords quite well.
-There are at least two more pommels of this form in the private collection of Mr. Justin Mercier.
-This kind of popularity can mirror the fact that hollow upper guards and pommels peened to the tang could be done more easily than other types of constructions.
+There are at least two more pommels of this form in the private collection of Mr. Justin Mercier and one more pommel found by the detector in Staffordshire Moorlands that is not registered in the PAS system, because the finder reported only the district and not the exact coordinates.
+There can be many more such cases.
+The number of at least 65 pommels indicates a certain popularity that can mirror the fact that hollow upper guards and pommels peened to the tang could be done more easily than other types of constructions.
 It is surprising there are such an huge amount of sword pommels that are not described in the literature.
 On the website of Portable Antiquities Scheme, the pommels of this type are described as croissant-shaped pommels, Petersen’s type L pommels or Wheeler’s type VI by contributing editors.

 Loose cast guards